 It is also possible to extract the results to a CSV or Text file.
 Unlike Excel, there is no 1,000,000 row limit on these text files, so you can use this to extract tables with millions of rows to a file.

-Creating an Extract for a “New” Table
+Creating an Extract for a “New” Table in DAX Studio

 Something much more interesting is to extract a new table that you build using a DAX Query – a table that doesn’t actually exist in your data model but can be fabricated via a query and then materialised into a spreadsheet or CSV.
 There are a number of regular DAX functions that return Tables including FILTER, VALUES, CALCULATETABLE, DATEADD to name a few.